Goreli/DKCPPDEV/libs/dkmrx/readme.md

 ## Build Notes

 Here is the MS Visual Studio configuration log used to build the target:
+1. Switch precompiled headers off;
+2. Set the language standard to the most recent version;
-1. Let the c++ compiler know the location of include area: ../include
+3. Let the c++ compiler know the location of include area: ../include
-2. Define the real type e.g. real=double.
+4. Define the real type e.g. real=double.
-3. Define _CRT_SECURE_NO_WARNINGS to remove "This function or variable may be unsafe" errors triggered by some string and file functions.
+5. Define _CRT_SECURE_NO_WARNINGS to remove "This function or variable may be unsafe" errors triggered by some string and file functions.

 ## Roadmap